Trump arrives in Florida to face charges, maintains lead in poll | Politics

 Some 43% of self-identified Republicans said Trump was their preferred candidate, compared to 22% who picked Florida Governor Ron DeSantis, Trump's closest rival.
 In early May, Trump led DeSantis 49% to 19%, but that was before DeSantis formally entered the race.
 Trump accuses President Joe Biden, a Democrat, of orchestrating the federal case to undermine Trump's campaign.
 Biden has kept his distance from the case and declines to comment on it.

+Republican presidential candidate Chris Christie, a former governor of New Jersey and an adviser to Trump's 2016 election campaign, was asked during a CNN townhall on Monday night if he thought the Biden Administration was weaponizing the Department of Justice against Trump.
+"I don't think so," Christie said.
+"This evidence looks pretty damning."

-MIAMI PLANS FOR A LARGE CROWD OF TRUMP SUPPORTERS Trump spoke to an enthusiastic crowd in Georgia over the weekend and his campaign said he would make a statement on Tuesday night, when he returns to New Jersey.
+MIAMI BRACES FOR CROWD Trump spoke to an enthusiastic crowd in Georgia over the weekend and his campaign said he would make a statement on Tuesday night, when he returns to New Jersey.

 With memories fresh of the Jan.
 6, 2021, assault by Trump supporters on the U.S. Capitol, officials have raised security concerns.
 Miami police chief Manny Morales said the city was planning for a crowd size of up to 50,000 people and would close roads in the downtown area if necessary.